-Google released a new “Google For Jobs” initiative recently that enables you to add job posting structured data to your job posting web pages.
-By adding this markup, your job listing will then show up in the Google Search results pages when users are searching for jobs.
+Google released a new “Google For Jobs” initiative recently that enables you to add structured data about your job listings to your web pages.
+By adding this web code, your job listing will then show up in the Google Search results pages when users are searching for jobs related to the positions you have available.
 Your job listing shows prominently at the top of the search results page – above the regular search results.
 That means you are showing on page 1 of Google, above the #1 position.
-If you understand search engine optimization at all, you know page 1, number one is the “coveted place to be”.
+The ultimate goal in search engine optimization is to be on page 1, positions 1.
+The “coveted place to be” and not easy to accomplish.

 When a user searches for jobs, the Google jobs content block automatically shows at the top of the page.